Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

 \subsection{Summary remarks}

-As we have seen, both CMB lensing and anisotropic cosmic birefringence lead to perturbations in the CMB E-mode and B-mode polarization fields.
-To understand their relative contributions, one can measure the resulting B-mode power spectrum.
+Both CMB lensing and anisotropic cosmic birefringence lead to perturbations in the CMB E-mode and B-mode polarization fields.
+The resulting B-mode power spectrum reveals their relative contributions.
 In Fig.~\ref{fig:cl_bb_all}, we compare the B-mode power spectrum from a scale-invariant primordial tensor mode with $r=0.004$, gravitational lensing, and scale-invariant anisotropic rotation fields with different amplitudes ($A_{\m{CB}}=10^{-5}$, $A_{\m{CB}}=10^{-6}$, $A_{\m{CB}}=10^{-7}$, and $A_{\m{CB}}=10^{-8}$).
-One can see, similar to CMB lensing, anisotropic rotation contributes dominantly to small scale anisotropies in B-mode polarization, with a power spectrum generally orders of magnitude below the CMB lensing signal.
+Like CMB lensing, scale-invariant anisotropic rotation contributes predominantly to small-scale anisotropies in B-mode polarization, with a power spectrum generally orders of magnitude below the CMB lensing signal for observationally allowed amplitudes.